Washing machine: Additional features

-In 1998, New Zealand-based company Fisher & Paykel introduced its SmartDrive washing machine line in the US.
-This washing machine uses a computer-controlled system to determine certain factors such as load size and automatically adjusts the wash cycle to match.
-It also used a mixed system of washing, first with the "Eco-Active" wash, using a low level of recirculated water being sprayed on the load followed by a more traditional style wash.
-The SmartDrive also included direct drive brushless DC electric motor, which simplified the bowl and agitator drive by doing away with the need for a gearbox system.

 In 2000, the British inventor James Dyson launched the CR01 ContraRotator, a type of washing machine with two cylinders rotating in opposite directions.
 It was claimed that this design reduced the wash time and produced cleaner washing than a single-cylinder machine.
-In 2004 there was the launch of the CR02, which was the first washing machine to gain the British Allergy Foundation Seal of Approval.
-However, neither of the ContraRotator machines is now in production as they were too expensive to manufacture.
+In 2004 the launch of the CR02, was the first washing machine to gain the British Allergy Foundation Seal of Approval.
+However, neither of the ContraRotator machines is now in production as they were expensive to manufacture.
 They were discontinued in 2005.
 It is patented under U.S. Patent US7750531B2, U.S. Patent US6311527, U.S. Patent US20010023513, U.S. Patent US6311527B1, U.S. Patent USD450164.

 In 2001, Whirlpool Corporation introduced the Calypso, the first vertical-axis high-efficiency washing machine to be top-loading.
-A washplate in the bottom of the tub nutated (a special wobbling motion) to bounce, shake, and toss the laundry around.
+A washplate in the bottom of the tub nutated (a special wobbling motion) to bounce, shake, and toss the laundry.
 Simultaneously, water containing detergent was sprayed onto the laundry.
 The machine proved to be good at cleaning but gained a bad reputation due to frequent breakdowns and destruction of laundry.
 The washer was recalled with a class-action lawsuit and pulled off the market.

-In 2003, Maytag introduced their top-loading Neptune washer.
+In 2003, Maytag introduced their top-loading Neptune TL FAV6800A and TL FAV9800A washers.
 Instead of an agitator, the machine had two washplates, perpendicular to each other and at a 45-degree angle from the bottom of the tub.
 The machine would fill with only a small amount of water and the two wash plates would spin, tumbling the load within it, mimicking the action of a front-loading washer in a vertical-axis design.